openvinotoolkit/openvino_build_deploy/ai_ref_kits/adventure_gaming_to_life/README.md

 	After model installation, you can remove the virtual environment as it isn't needed anymore.

-3. Create a virtual env and install the required python packages <br>
+3. Create a virtual env and install the required python packages.
+Your requirements.txt file will depend on the Python version you're using (3.11 or 3.12) <br>
     ```
     	python -m venv dnd_env
 	dnd_env\Scripts\activate